Looking to buy Balancer (BAL) in the UK?

 Although BC Bitcoin supports other payment methods, making a UK bank transfer is the cheapest way to buy Balancer (BAL) with them.

 You would normally be charged 5% when buying any cryptocurrency that isn’t Bitcoin (BTC) on BC Bitcoin.
-However, if you sign-up through our custom portal you’ll be charged a lower rate of 3% when buying with a UK bank transfer.
+This fee is reduced by 1% if place an order of £5000 or more.

 Best Balancer (BAL) Wallets